Electric-Coin-Company/tfl-book/README.md

 To create a new release:

-1. Decide that the `main` branch is in a coherent state without likely sources of confusion or self-inconsistency,
+1. Decide that the `main` branch is in a coherent state without likely sources of confusion or self-inconsistency.
 1. Decide the new release's version as in [Versioning Schema](#versioning-schema) above.
 1. Create a release branch named `release-<NEW VERSION>`.
 1. Update the release branch with these changes: